Blanche Devereaux: Relationship with her roommates

 Blanche acts as co-roommate and landlord to Rose Nylund, Dorothy Zbornak, and Sophia Petrillo.
 Throughout the series, Rose and she are often involved in the same activities.
-Though she, like Dorothy and Sophia, is annoyed at times by Rose's constant storytelling, she saw her as both her best friend and a surrogate sister.
-Blanche has her own collection of strange stories which she shares from time to time, often tales of her rivalry with sisters Virginia and Charmaine or of the promiscuous stunts she pulled as a teenager.
+Though she, like Dorothy and Sophia, is annoyed at times by Rose's constant storytelling, she sees her as both her best friend and a surrogate sister.
+Blanche has her own collection of strange stories, which she shares from time to time, often tales of her rivalry with sisters Virginia and Charmaine or of the promiscuous stunts she pulled as a teenager.

-Her relationship with Dorothy is mixed with envy and condemnation and sisterhood on both parts: Dorothy envies and condemns Blanche's sexual comfortability, while Blanche envies Dorothy's intelligence and condemns her fashion sense, among other things.
-And yet, both Dorothy and she at times isolate themselves from Rose, ganging up on her when the latter said anything particularly foolish, and taking turns hitting her on the head with a newspaper or magazine.
+Her relationship with Dorothy is mixed with envy and condemnation and sisterhood on both parts: Dorothy envies and condemns Blanche's sexual openness, and envies her self-confidence, while Blanche envies Dorothy's intelligence and musical talent.
+However, she and Dorothy sometimes isolate themselves from Rose, ganging up on her when the latter said anything particularly foolish, and taking turns hitting her on the head with a newspaper or magazine.
 Their relationship is also symbiotic; in one of the last episodes in the series, Dorothy admitted that Blanche has helped her be comfortable with her own sexuality, while Dorothy herself has always served as Blanche's other voice of reason.
-Although Blanche is only a few years younger than Dorothy and Rose, she frequently brags about being the youngest roommate in the house.
+Although Blanche is only one or two years younger than Dorothy and Rose, she frequently brags about being the youngest roommate in the house.

-Blanche considers Sophia as both a mother figure and as a mean old lady.
-Sophia considers Blanche as one of her own daughters, and very vocally, as a street prostitute.
-In the pilot episode, Sophia bluntly tells Blanche, "You look like a prostitute".
+Blanche considers Sophia both a mother figure and a mean old lady.
+Sophia considers Blanche as one of her own daughters, even though she suggests she resembles a street prostitute.
+In the pilot episode, Sophia bluntly tells Blanche, "You look like a prostitute."
+Although ultimately loving, Sophia would often make caustic remarks, insulting Blanche's perceived promiscuity and lack of self-awareness.

 Significance

-Rue McClanahan said playing the role of Blanche made her "one of the most recognizable women in the world", and resulted in her being named the "Fifth most beloved celebrity over 55" in the world.
+Rue McClanahan said playing the role of Blanche made her "one of the most recognizable women in the world" and resulted in her being named the "Fifth most beloved celebrity over 55" in the world.
 She said the fame of Blanche Devereaux, on television "week after week for decades", made McClanahan inseparable from Blanche in the public eye.

 Blanche and the other three women were hailed as breakthrough television role models for older women, being attractive, stylishly dressed, and romantically active.